semi-lang/semi/.github/instructions/project.instructions.md

   ```sh
   ./build/test_runner
   ```
+  IMPORTANT: Always build the tests before running them to ensure you are testing the latest code.
-  This is a googletest runner.
+- The test binary is a googletest runner.
 Use flags like `--gtest_filter` to run specific tests.
 For example:
   ```sh
   ./build/test_runner --gtest_filter="VMInstructionFunctionCallTest.*"
   ```